TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: Experiments

-We evaluate our method on two medical imaging datasets: the Medical Segmentation Decathlon (MSD) and the Kidney Tumor Segmentation Challenge 2023 (KiTS23).
-The MSD dataset covers multiple organ segmentation tasks, and we focus on five of them: Liver, Lung, Pancreas, Hepatic Vessel, and Colon.
-The KiTS23 dataset targets kidney, kidney tumor, and kidney cyst segmentation, which is difficult due to varying tumor sizes and shapes.
+We evaluate our method on two medical imaging datasets: the Medical Segmentation Decathlon (MSD)~\cite{antonelli2022medical} and the Kidney Tumor Segmentation Challenge 2023 (KiTS23)~\cite{heller2023kits21}.
+The MSD dataset provides a diverse collection of 3D medical imaging tasks, and we utilize a subset of its organ and tumor structures for evaluation.
+The KiTS23 dataset targets segmentation of the kidney and kidney mass, where the kidney mass encompasses both tumors and cysts, presenting challenges due to their varying sizes and shapes.
 Each dataset is split into training and test sets at a 5:1 ratio.

-We assess segmentation performance using two standard metrics: the Dice Similarity Coefficient (Dice) for volumetric overlap and the Normalized Surface Dice (NSD) for boundary accuracy within a 2 mm tolerance, following the method in~\cite{liu2023clip}.
+We assess segmentation performance using two standard metrics: the Dice Similarity Coefficient (Dice) for volumetric overlap and the Normalized Surface Distance (NSD) for boundary accuracy within a 2 mm tolerance.
 Higher Dice and NSD values indicate better performance.